 El Niño and Washington DC-Baltimore Winters

-El Niño, which is a climate phenomenon characterized by unusually warm ocean temperatures in the tropical Pacific Ocean, influences the winter weather across the United States.
-Looking back at past winters since 1950, approximately 18 winters were influenced by an El Niño episode.
+El Niño, which is a climate phenomenon characterized by unusually warm ocean temperatures in the central and eastern tropical Pacific Ocean, can influence the winter weather across the United States.
+Looking back at past winters since 1950, approximately 23 winters were influenced by an El Niño episode.

 The figures below are composites of average December, January and February (DJF) temperatures and precipitation, as well as seasonal snowfall at Washington, D.C. and Baltimore.
 During El Niño years (independent of strength of episode), both DJF temperatures and precipitation averaged near normal while seasonal snowfall averaged above normal.

 Not all El Niño winters are alike as many other shorter [e.g., North Atlantic Oscillation (NAO), Pacific-North American Pattern(PNA)] and longer term climate patterns influence the local weather.
-For example, the strong El Niño episode during the recent 2009-10 winter was associated with record-breaking seasonal snowfall in the mid-Atlantic region.
-Although it might seem (based on the 2009-10 winter) that all strong El Niño winters in Washington D.C. and Baltimore are linked to above normal snowfall; these atmospheric quantities have been variable each winter.
-Of the six strong El Niño winters since 1950, three have been associated with well above normal snowfall while snowfall was virtually absent in the other three winters.
+For example, the moderate El Niño episode during the 2009-10 winter was associated with record-breaking seasonal snowfall in the mid-Atlantic region.
+Although it might seem (based on the 2009-10 winter) that all moderate El Niño winters in Washington D.C. and Baltimore are linked to above normal snowfall, these atmospheric quantities have been variable each winter.
+Of the seven strong El Niño winters since 1950, four have been associated with well above normal snowfall while snowfall was virtually absent in the other three winters.